Ridlock9090/cea_cloudformation/README.md

 ---

 **8. s3-staticsite.yaml**
--This AWS CloudFormation template sets up an S3 bucket for static website hosting.
+- This AWS CloudFormation template sets up an S3 bucket for static website hosting.

 Summary:
 The template defines an S3 bucket (`MyS3Bucket`) named `ridlock-s3-static-site`, configured for website hosting with `index.html` as the index document.
 It allows public access by setting `RestrictPublicBuckets` to false.
 Additionally, a bucket policy (`BucketPolicy`) is created to permit public read access (`s3:GetObject`) to all objects within the bucket, enabling users to access the hosted website content.
 This configuration effectively establishes a public static website on S3.